zearp/Nucintosh/README.md

 > Tip: Once everything works and you installed and configured all your stuff, create a bootable clone of your system with a trial version of *Carbon Copy Cloner* or *Superduper!*.
 Don't forget to copy your EFI folder to the clone's EFI partition.

 ## Big Sur
-+ Near the end of the install the system volume will be cryptographically sealed, this will take [some](https://dortania.github.io/OpenCore-Install-Guide/extras/big-sur/#troubleshooting) time

-I got a bunch of errors about diskXs5s1, note the additonal s1, it was related to an apfs snapshot.
+Near the end of the install the system volume will be cryptographically sealed, this will take [some](https://dortania.github.io/OpenCore-Install-Guide/extras/big-sur/#troubleshooting) time.
+I alsop got a bunch of errors about diskXs5s1 when booting. note the additonal s1.
+It was related to an apfs snapshot.
 Booting into recovery and removing the snapshot fixed that.

 List the snapshots with ```diskutil apfs listSnapshots diskXs5s1``` and delete with ```diskutil apfs deleteSnapshot diskXs5s1 -uuid UUIDHERE```.